tinaavbelj/biodiversity-visualization/README.md

 # Biodiversity visualization
 Interactive visualization of biodiversity of national parks in Processing.
-It shows the national parks on the map of the US.
-By clicking a specific park you can see more details about the species that can be found in the park.
+It shows parks on the map and by clicking on a specific park you can access more details about the species that can be found in the park.

 ![Home screen](/images/homescreen.png)